uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 ### Setup
 <img src="./Universal%20RP%20Package.png" align="right" width=500 alt="Universal RP package in Unity registry"/>

+For this tutorial, we will be working in a new, empty 2D project.
 Since Shader Graph is not compatible with Unity's built-in render pipeline, we will need to install one of Unity's scriptable render pipeline.
 For this tutorial, we will be using the Universal Render Pipeline, or URP.
 To install this package, open the Package Manager by going to `Window → Package Manager`, then find and install the `Universal RP` package in the Unity registry.

 <img src="./Project%20Settings.png" align="right" width=500 alt="Graphics section of the project settings, with the URP pipeline asset selected"/>

 The Universal RP package actually includes the Shader Graph package as a dependency, so installing it will also automatically install Shader Graph as well.
 However, before we can start using Shader Graph, we need to configure the project's settings to use URP instead of the built-in pipeline.
 First, in your project right click and select: `Create → Rendering → Universal Render Pipeline → Pipeline Asset (Forward Renderer)`.
 This should create a `UniversalRenderPipelineAsset` and a `UniversalRenderPipelineAsset_Renderer`.

 Next, go to `Edit → Project Settings` and find the `Graphics` section.
 In the scriptable render pipeline section, select or drag in your `UniversalRenderPipelineAsset`, as shown in the image to the right.
+Finally, in the hierarchy, right click and select `2D Object → Sprites → Square`.
+Select the square, and in the inspector, change the sprite to a more interesting image (preferably one with some transparent parts instead of a full rectangle).
+We will be using this sprite to test your shaders with.
 Congratulations, you are now ready to start working in Shader Graph!

+### Creating the Simplest Shader Possible
+In the project section, right click and select `Create → Shader → Universal Render Pipeline → Sprite Unlit Shader Graph`, and name the newly create Shader Graph asset.
+Then right click your new Shader Graph asset and select `Create → Material`, and name that material too.
+Finally, select your square and drag your new material into the material parameter of the `Sprite Renderer` component.
+Your sprite should turn into a grey square in the scene.
+Huzzah!
+You've made the simplest shader possible - one that always draws a grey square.

+Okay, but we probably want to at least show your original image instead of a grey square.
+To do that, we'll need to open up Shader Graph by double-clicking on the shader graph asset you made earlier.
+Something like the image to the right should pop up - this is the shader graph window.
+At the top of the window is a bar with a couple of buttons - most notably the `Save Asset` button.
+Shader Graph won't save by itself, and the normal save shortcut of `Ctrl+s` or `Cmd+s` don't seem to work, so you'll need to remember to press that save button often.
+On the right side of the top bar, there are also three buttons to enable and disable the `Blackboard`, `Graph Inspector`, and the `Main Preview`.

 ---